EveripediaNetwork/runpod-worker-vllm/README.md

 # vLLM Worker on Runpod Serverless

 This repo consist of worker code that you can deploy to a docker container and use it on Runpod Serverless.
-This worker uses [vLLM](https://github.com/vllm-project/vllm) under the hood to run inference on a given model.
+It uses [vLLM](https://github.com/vllm-project/vllm) under the hood to run inference on a given model.
+It supports wide range of LLMs including Llama2, Mistral, Falcon, StarCoder, BLOOM, and many more !
 (Check out all supported models [here](https://vllm.readthedocs.io/en/latest/models/supported_models.html))

 # 📝 Table of Contents
 - [🌟 How to use](#-how-to-use)